-Besides the binomial logistic regression analyses discussed above, UniLogistic macro can be employed for conducting multivariable ordinal (proportional-odds) logistic regression analyses when the outcome is ordinal.
-The mechanics of conducting analyses is exactly similar to that of the binomial logistic regression discussed above, except the modeltype argument:
+Besides the binomial logistic regression analyses discussed in the module, UniLogistic macro can be employed for conducting ordinal (proportional-odds) logistic regression analyses when the outcome has an inherent order.
+The mechanics of conducting analyses are exactly similar to that of the binomial logistic regression except the modeltype statement:

 modeltype = ordinal, /* Type of outcome variable */

 The rest of the procedure remains the same as the binomial logistic regression discussed in the module.

 You can download this dataset and the implementation code used to analyse this data.
-We have also included the UniLogistic macro, though you do not need to download the dataset again if you downloaded it for conducting univariable ordinal logistic regression analyses).
+We have also included the UniLogistic macro, though you do not need to download it again if you downloaded it already.

 - Dataset description (from the University of Massachusetts website): http://www.umass.edu/statdata/statdata/data/lowbwt.txt